nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):** Bioorthogonal.
 This adjective relates directly to the nature of the catalysis, emphasizing its compatibility and non-interference with biological systems.

-### Expanded Definition and Usage\nBioorthogonal catalysis has revolutionized chemical biology by enabling researchers to manipulate and study biological processes with unprecedented precision.
+### Expanded Definition and Usage:
+Bioorthogonal catalysis has revolutionized chemical biology by enabling researchers to manipulate and study biological processes with unprecedented precision.
 For example, it allows for the labeling of specific biomolecules in living organisms, the precise delivery of therapeutic agents, and the development of complex biomolecule structures that could not be achieved with traditional chemical methods.
 Its applications extend from basic research in understanding cellular processes to advanced therapeutic strategies in treating diseases such as cancer, where targeted and controlled drug release is crucial.